 \subsubsection{Gating mechanisms}

-Gating mechanisms is a effective technique widely applied in lots of domains((e.g., LSTM, GRU, etc.) We use Gating mechanisms combining with the above dilated causal convolution called Gate TCN like \cite{wuGraphWaveNetDeep2019}.
+Gating mechanisms are an effective technique widely applied in lots of domains (e.g., LSTM, GRU, etc.).
+We use Gating mechanisms combined with the above dilated causal convolution called Gate TCN like \cite{wuGraphWaveNetDeep2019}.
 Mathematically, the Gate TCN is formulized as: